 If you modify the Automation workflow, the behavior may vary for each lead because not all leads start the workflow at the same time.
 Different leads will be at different steps depending on when they entered the workflow.
 Leads that haven’t yet reached a newly added step will be eligible for it, while those who have already completed the workflow will not be affected by the changes.

 Reports for Automation emails are generated inside Automation section.
-To track these campaigns under Automation, you need to check your Automation Workflow from time to time.
+Here you will learn to track automation campaign reports by checking your Automation Workflow from time to time.

 After clicking View report under Workflows, you will see a generated report like this based on your email campaigns set in the workflow: